-The Contra Costa County Employment and Human Services Department (EHSD) and Family and Children's Trust Committee (FACT) is pleased to announce Request for Proposal (RFP) 1181 for the Ann Adler Family and Children's Trust Funds, Child Abuse Prevention, Intervention and Treatment Program (CAPIT) Funds (AB 1733 Chapter 1398, Statutes of 1982), County Children's Trust Fund (AB 2994 Chapter 1399, Statutes of 1982), and Community-Based Child Abuse Prevention (CBCAP) Funds, for family and child support services.
-FACT is seeking qualified community-based, non-profit organizations to deliver programs and services supporting the prevention of child abuse and/or neglect, or to serve abused and neglected children, or children at risk of abuse or neglect and to provide supportive services to their families.
-Through the support of prevention and intervention programs in the community, the county seeks to protect children, stabilize families, break the generational cycle of violence and promote and maintain healthy and productive family and community environments.
+The Contra Costa County Employment and Human Services Department (EHSD), Family and Children's Trust (FACT) Committee, announces the issuance of Request for Proposals (RFP) 1216, making available up to \$600,000 for qualified community-based, non-profit organizations to deliver programs and services within Contra Costa County supporting the prevention of child abuse and/or neglect, or to serve abused and neglected children, or children at risk of abuse or neglect and to provide supportive services to their families.

-Total amount of program funding is estimated at \$700,000 for the period July 1, 2022 through June 30, 2023.
-The maximum award for any one prevention or intervention services project to a single agency shall not exceed \$80,000 for the twelve (12) month contract year.
-Funding includes local, state and federal dollars.

-The County has the ability to award successful Bidder(s) a twelve (12)-month contract with the possibility of contract renewal and/or contract extension granted based upon the availability of funds, compliance with requirements, provision of quality performance and services and the achievement of successful outcomes.
+Total program funding is estimated at up to \$600,000 for the initial period of July 1, 2025 through June 30, 2026.
+The maximum award for any one prevention or intervention services project to a single organization shall not exceed \$100,000 for the twelve (12) month contract year.
+Funding may include county, state, and federal funds.
+The County has the ability to award the successful Bidder(s) a twelve (12) month contract with the possibility of two (2), twelve (12) month contract renewals and/or contract extensions based upon satisfactory performance, available funding and service need.